ritchieng/deep-learning-wizard/docs/deep_learning/practical_pytorch/pytorch_feedforward_neuralnetwork.md

 !!! note "Loss class"
-    This is exactly the same as what we did in logistic regression because we are going through a classification problem, cross entropy function is required to compute the loss between our softmax outputs and our binary labels.
+    This is exactly the same as what we did in logistic regression.
+Because we are going through a classification problem, cross entropy function is required to compute the loss between our softmax outputs and our binary labels.

     ```python
     criterion = nn.CrossEntropyLoss()